sisk-http/docs-v2/spec/Sisk.Core.Http.HttpServerFlags.RouteActionTimeout.md

 public TimeSpan RouteActionTimeout;
 ```

 Determines the maximum amount of time an route can process an request, including running request handlers, reading body and executing the route action.
 Specify zero for no limit.
-When the route action running time reaches it's timeout, an <a href="/spec/Sisk.Core.Http.RequestTimeoutException.md">RequestTimeoutException</a> is thrown.
+When the route action running time reaches it's timeout, an RequestTimeoutException is thrown.

 <p>